 Space is what matter uses as space.
-Matter is that space allows to exist as matter in the given space.
-There are spaces that matter cannot use as space, and there are matters that cannot exists in given spaces.
-There are many spaces and many forms even of one given matter.
-For example, the particle we know as electron can exist in a different space as fast wave.
+Matter is what space allows to exist as matter in the given space.
+There are spaces that matter cannot use as space, and there is matter that cannot exist in given spaces.
+There are many spaces and many forms of even one given matter.
+For example, the particle we know as the electron can exist in a different space as a fast wave.
 The different space can be an object that we know as matter.